yiningfan1993/platform-docs-Mapping-Entry/source/OrderList.rst

 **1. Add Imagery**

     Order's imagery datasets are listed in this section.
-By clicking on the :guilabel:`Add Imagery` button in the **Imagery Data** section, users can add imagery data to the order by providing the following information:
+By clicking on the |AddImagery| button in the **Imagery Data** section, users can add imagery data to the order by providing the following information:

         * **Imagery Type**: